-Rain Bird’s annual Intelligent Use of Water Awards program expanded his year by simultaneously going global and grassroots.
-The interactive grant program awarded funds to water conservation and environmental sustainability projects that promote water conservation and green spaces in communities around the world.
-A global initiative, anyone with access to the Internet could submit a project via the Intelligent Use of Water Awards website at http://www.iuowawards.com and promote it within his or her own community and through social media.
+Rain Bird’s Intelligent Use of Water Awards program expanded by simultaneously going global and grassroots.
+The interactive grant program awarded funds to water conservation and environmental sustainability projects that promoted water conservation and green spaces in communities around the world.
+A global initiative, anyone with access to the Internet could submit a project via the Intelligent Use of Water Awards website and promote it within his or her own community and through social media.

 85 projects were submitted to the site and were anonymously voted on by visitors.
 Over 275,000 votes were cast in all.
 The ten projects earning the most votes at the end of the voting period in March received funding at three different levels: $1,500 (four awards), $5,000 (three awards), and $10,000 (three awards).
 The awards were given on World Water Day.